nginnever/fileswarm/README.md

 #### Seed

 To seed select the seed tab from the dashboard.
 If you have not already you will need to unlock your account with the button in the bottom right of the application.
-Once unlocked you must then select a max diskpace allowed and slide the ammount of space you would like to seed over.
+Once unlocked you must then select a max diskspace allowed and slide the amount of space you would like to seed over.
 Now click seed and you will start to see files appear in the main view.
 Each hash is a file you are able to seed upon request and your balance will periodically increase as you answer challenges on those files.

 #### Contribute

-contribution guidlines coming soon!
+contribution guidelines coming soon!

 #### Roadmap